-Datuk Seri Rahadian Mahmud bin Mohammad Khalil, a Malaysian, male, aged 45, and was appointed to the Board on 16 July 2007 as Independent Non-Executive Director.
+Datuk Seri Rahadian Mahmud bin Mohammad Khalil, a Malaysian, male, aged 46, and was appointed to the Board on 16 July 2007 as Independent Non-Executive Director.
 On 12 May 2011, he was made Executive Director and promoted to Group Managing Director on 14 April 2014.

-He was involved in the reforestation business as well as the construction and manufacturing sectors and is the Chairman of Permaju Industries Berhad.
+He was involved in the reforestation business as well as the construction and manufacturing sectors.